andrewwoods1/andrewwoods1.github.io/_posts/2019-05-07-Cox-Model-Short-Tutorial.md

 df = pd.read_csv('data/WA_Fn-UseC_-HR-Employee-Attrition.csv')

 ```
-For interpretability's sake, take a subset of the columns as features.
-'YearsSinceLastPromotion' and  employee age will be used as the predictor variables.
-'YearsAtCompany' is used as the 'time' variable and 'Attrition' tells us whether they have left the company or not.
+For interpretability's sake, take a subset of the columns as features. **YearsSinceLastPromotion** and  employee **Age** will be used as the predictor variables. **YearsAtCompany** is used as the 'time' variable and **Attrition** tells us whether they have left the company or not.

 ```python
 features = ['Attrition','Age','YearsSinceLastPromotion','YearsAtCompany']